ankumpetvimala/web-server-deployment-/README.md

     Add your index.html, styles.css, and other files.

-    Click **Upload.**
+    Click Upload.

 ### Step 5: Set Up AWS CloudFront (Optional, but recommended for better performance)

-1.Navigate to CloudFront and click Create Distribution.
+1.Navigate to **CloudFront** and click **Create Distribution.**

-Select: Get Started with the Web delivery method.
+2.**Select:** Get Started with the Web delivery method.

-Origin Settings:
+3.**Origin Settings:**
-Origin Domain Name: Enter your S3 bucket URL (e.g., my-static-site-bucket.s3.amazonaws.com).
+- **Origin Domain Name:** Enter your S3 bucket URL (e.g., my-static-site-bucket.s3.amazonaws.com).
+-
-Default Cache Behavior Settings: Adjust as needed.
+4.**Default Cache Behavior Settings:** Adjust as needed.

-Distribution Settings: Customize as needed.
+5.**Distribution Settings:** Customize as needed.
-Create Distribution.
+6.**Create Distribution.**

-Step 6: Create a GitHub Repository
+### Step 6: Create a GitHub Repository

-Go to GitHub and create a new repository.
+1.Go to GitHub and create a new repository.

-Clone the repository to your local machine and add your static site files.
+2. Clone the repository to your local machine and add your static site files.

-Step 7: Set Up GitHub Actions for Deployment
+### Step 7: Set Up GitHub Actions for Deployment

-In your repository, create a .github/workflows directory.
+1.In your repository, create a .github/workflows directory.

-Create a deploy.yml file inside the .github/workflows directory.
+2.Create a deploy.yml file inside the .github/workflows directory.

-Example deploy.yml File:
+#### Example deploy.yml File:
 name: Deploy to S3

 on: